Vlad-Radz/biz-strategy-knowledge-base-ai/002_master-data-and-asset-management/README.md

 Both problems are related, and asset management is just one of the use case that gets unlocked when you have semantic master data, be it taxonomies - hierarchical set of concepts; ontologies - full metamodel built on top of taxonomies which says what is possible in your worldview and what is not; or just a controlled vocabulary or thesaurus.

+⚠️ **Note: the code used here was not used under real circumstances, but only serve demonstration purposes.**
+- RDF data was visualized and loaded into a graph storage, and SPARQL queries were executed in order to validate that they work in general; however, I cannot exclude bugs, redundancies or any other poor design decisions.
+- The AWS policies and cloudquery queries were not tested.

 ![alt text](content/org-units.png)

 ## Problem statements